nzapras/CTF-Challenges/Landslide/readme.md

 ## Description

-The objective of this challenge is to determine the owner's email from an image file that was reconstructed from a public WiFi.
+The objective of this challenge is to decrypt the provided cyphertext: **Qbza sprl aol zhshk :)**

 # Solution
-**1. Review Metadata**
+**1. Review the Ciphertext**

-Reviewing the Metadata will reveal that the photographer's online alias is C0SM1CINFLUX.
+Reviewing the ciphertext will make users realize that the cipher applied is a simple Ceasarian shift as the ciphertext has no encryption for special chacters used

 **2. Conduct a Search**